A Robust and Constrained Multi-Agent Reinforcement Learning Electric Vehicle Rebalancing Method in AMoD Systems: Related Work

-Given that designing an efficient and robust EV rebalancing method under model uncertainties is still an unsolved challenge, \textit{Robust RL} aims to find a policy that maximizes the worst-case cumulative reward over an uncertainty set of MDPs \cite{bagnell2001solving_uMDP,pinto2017robust,nilim2003robustness,zhang2020robust_kaiqing}.
-To achieve high system fairness while minimizing rebalancing cost under model uncertainty, we put the fairness constraints in our RL formulation, which is known as \textit{Constrained RL} that aims to find a policy that maximizes an objective function while satisfying certain cost constraints \cite{altman1999constrained,wang2022policy_yue_iclr}.
-However, applying robust and constrained RL to AMoD rebalancing is still a challenge due to the high-dimensional state and action spaces commonly present in transportation systems.
-And the problem of robust constrained RL itself is very challenging even in the simple tabular case.
-Our proposed robust and constrained MARL formulation and algorithm explicitly consider model uncertainties and system fairness to learn robust rebalancing solutions for AMoD systems.
-And we derive a natural policy gradient for robust and constrained MARL to improve the efficiency of policy training.
+\textit{Robust RL} has been proposed to find a policy that maximizes the worst-case cumulative reward over an uncertainty set of MDPs \cite{bagnell2001solving_uMDP, he2023robust, han2022solution}.
+To achieve a desired level of system fairness while minimizing rebalancing distance under model uncertainty, we put the fairness constraints in our RL formulation, which is known as \textit{Constrained RL} that aims to find a policy that maximizes an objective function while satisfying certain cost constraints \cite{wang2022policy_yue_iclr}.
+However, it remains challenging to design a robust EV rebalancing algorithm under model uncertainties and policy constraints, since the problem of robust constrained RL itself is already difficult to solve even in a simple tabular case.
+A robust and constrained RL for AMoD rebalancing cannot directly apply existing robust constrained RL solutions due to the high-dimensional state and action spaces commonly present in transportation systems.
+Our proposed robust and constrained MARL formulation and algorithm explicitly consider model uncertainties and policy constraints to learn robust rebalancing solutions for AMoD systems.